 Here we’ll show what each WordPress user can do.
 Of course, not all capabilities are listed as WordPress itself has a lot more capabilities that we could add, and plugins can add their own.
 But it’s a good way to understand overall what each user can or can’t do.

 This is the simplest user type in WordPress.
-The subscribers are often used for registered users, so they can just log in and have all their regular information automatically retrieved.
-Also, the subscriber role can be used in a similar way to the customer role, or other basic roles for other plugins.
+The subscribers are often used as the default role for registered users, so they can just log in and have all their regular information automatically retrieved.
+Also, the subscriber role can have the same level of access and be used in a similar way to the customer role, other default user roles, or basic roles for other plugins.

 User Capabilities: post comments, read posts

 Moving up in terms of WordPress user permissions we have the contributor role.
 This role is often used by sites that count on multiple writers.